mtmorgan/mtmorgan.github.io/woods/index.md

 We have some rural property outside Caledon East, Ontario.
 It was purchased by Joan's grandfather after the Second World War.
-It was a 100 acre more-or-less square lot, but is now an 'L'-shaped 55 acres, outline in green in the image below.
+It was a 100 acre more-or-less square lot, but is now an 'L'-shaped 55 acres, outlined in green in the image below.
 There are two cabins on the property.
 The all-season 'Hill' cabin is to the west, the summer 'Pond' cabin to the south.
 The Pond cabin is adjacent to an artificial pond Joan's grandfather built after [Hurricane Hazel][hazel] in 1954.